severalnines/docs/user-guide/mysql/nodes.rst

 Nodes
 -----

 Provides detailed information for each node in the cluster.
 On the left hand column, you can find a list of all nodes that are members of the cluster including ClusterControl node.
-If you added slaves, HAProxy, Keepalived or :term:`Garbd` (Galera Arbitrator) to your cluster through ClusterControl, these will also be listed.
+If you added slaves, HAProxy, Keepalived, MaxScale or :term:`Garbd` (Galera Arbitrator) to your cluster through ClusterControl, these will also be listed.

 Nodes Monitoring